 There’s a temptation to take every customer you can get when starting out.

-But not every type customer receives the same value for your solution.
+But not every type of customer receives the same value for your solution.
 And some customers will hijack your product and do more harm than good.

 Justin.tv was built for people to livestream their lives.
 Within a year, it was used to stream copyrighted content.
 Needless to say, these were not the right customers.

 Start by focusing on the one customer type you believe will receive the most value from your solution.

 The exception is if you are a two (or more) sided marketplace.
 In which case, you should choose only one customer persona for each side of the market.

 It’s likely the hypothesis of who your best customer persona actually is will change as you grow.
 That’s a natural part of the process for early-stage startups.

 Podia began by targeting coaches.
 Once Spencer Fry reached 100 customers, he learned his best customers were content creators, not coaches.

 Justin.tv later discovered their best customers were video game players.